f-jiang/vex-robot-2015/README.md

 <img src="https://raw.githubusercontent.com/f-jiang/vex-robot-2015/master/images/robot.jpg" width="400">

-Our goal was to create a robot that was manuverable and could make accurate shots from any range.
+Our goal was to create a robot that was maneuverable and could make accurate shots from any range.
 Thus we decided to use a holonomic x-drive, which allowed the robot to freely move and turn in any direction.
 Using flywheels for the ball launcher enabled us to make both long and short distance shots simply by adjusting the power delivered to the wheels.
 Although the drivetrain controls were counterintuitive at first, we found the holonomic drive to be quite good at navigating tight spaces where sudden changes in direction were frequent and necessary.